BardicDefense/purple-hack/README.md

 crew camping on the beach.
 When storms threaten, ships likewise head for the safety of land.
 Some of the larger ports have lighthouses, guiding ships toward them rather than warning of dangerous reefs.
-Crossing the deep sea is a dangerous thing--here be monsters, and the tales are all true.
+Crossing the deep sea is a dangerous thing–here be monsters, and the tales are all true.

 Once a ship has left port, it will be at sea for usually a week.
 The navigator makes a roll to successfully chart a safe course for the vessel, creating a dice result that the helmsman may have to then overcome with his pilot skill.

-Navigator’s Result: 1d6 + navigator's Navigation (Nautical) Skill Target
+Navigator’s Result: 1d6 + navigator’s Navigation (Nautical) Skill Target

 Next, the referee rolls 1d6 for that leg of the journey to determine any potential hazard.
 If a hazard occurs, the helmsman must avoid the hazard by